ivandustin/pyneurons/README.md

 ### Step-by-Step Solution

-1. **Define the XOR Model**:
+1. **Define the XOR Model**

-   - The XOR model consists of two binary neurons.
+    The XOR model consists of two binary neurons.
 The first neuron takes the input and the second neuron takes the concatenation of the input and the output of the first neuron.

-2. **Create the XOR Model**:
+2. **Create the XOR Model**

-   - Use the `bind` function to create the XOR model by specifying the constructor and apply functions.
+    Use the `bind` function to create the XOR model by specifying the constructor and apply functions.

-3. **Train the Model**:
+3. **Train the Model**

-   - Use the `fit` function to train the model on the XOR dataset.
+    Use the `fit` function to train the model on the XOR dataset.

 Here is the complete code to solve the XOR problem: